World Plants Logo

 Landscape

 Hedging, topiary and informal plantings 'en masse', it responds well to clipping.
-The wood which is very hard is often sued in fine carpentry and carving and turning.
+The wood (which is very hard) is often used in fine carpentry and carving and turning.

 Cultivation